aoturan/design-patterns/README.md

-# design-patterns
+# Design Patterns

-It is all about Design Patterns deneme denenemdene eddedf wedfwe we we we rw er
+The world splittedof two about Design Patterns.
+Some of them dont believe Design Patterns but another part love it.

+I think I am in the second part.